housleyjk/aiopyramid/README.rst

 Introduction
 ============

-A library for leveraging pyramid infrastructure asyncronously using the new ``asyncio``.
+A library for leveraging pyramid infrastructure asynchronously using the new ``asyncio``.

 See `Approach`_ for why I made this library.